Denying Your Strengths is NOT a Strength!

 I’ve also found that our natural talents and strengths weren’t always embraced and supported when we were growing up.
 We may have been criticized and told to ‘fit in’ or ‘stop dreaming’ or ‘tow the line’ or ‘mind your manners’ or any number of other guidelines in order to fit into some sort of role (or rule) that was important to our caregivers.

 This resulted in our talents and strengths getting buried and hidden.
-In fact, they might have been hidden for so long that we forgot where they were buried.
+In fact, they might have been hidden for so long that we forgot about or can't remember where we hid them!!

 When I was little, I talked way too much.
 I was constantly told to be quiet and not talk so much.
 This resulted in a belief that people didn’t want to hear what I had to say and so I remained quiet and silent even when I thought I had some brilliant ideas!